About

 Guiding self-exploration

-I'm a facilitator of self-inquiry, here to guide you not just through a series of asanas but also on your path toward wholeness — toward a deeper understanding of yourself.
-Whilst I teach the physical practice of yoga, I ultimately want you walk away feeling empowered, with tools to help you live more curiously, compassionately and confidently through this world.
+I'm a facilitator of self-inquiry, here to guide you not just through a series of asanas but also on your path toward understanding your innate wholeness — toward a deeper understanding of yourself within a larger context.
+Whilst I teach the physical practice of yoga, I ultimately want you walk away feeling empowered, with tools to help you live more curiously, compassionately and confidently.

 My Toolkit

-I bring in a range of techniques and influences in my classes to support you;
+I bring in a range of techniques and influences to my various classes, workshops and retreats;

-For me an embodied approach is about awakening the the whole of us; welcoming all our facets to our practice.
-It’s about creating a nimble, regulated nervous system through the application of Polyvagal Theory.
-An embodied approach feels like coming home to ourselves.
+• For me an embodied approach is about awakening the the whole of us; welcoming all the various pieces of ourselves to our practice.
+It’s about creating a nimble, regulated nervous system informed by the fascinating world of Polyvagal Theory.
+An embodied approach invites us to to come home to ourselves.

 My Background

-With over a decade of personal practice and experience with these practices, I hold over 300 hours of training (in foundational training and various CPD including trainings with Jason Crandell, Calli Popham and Celeste Pereira).
-I am currently working towards a 300 hours training with the Authentic Flow Tribe .
+With over a decade of personal practice and experience with these practices and almost a lifetime in the world of movement, I hold over 300 hours of training (in foundational training and various CPD including trainings with Calli Popham, Jason Crandell, and Celeste Pereira).
+I am currently working towards a 300 hours training with the Authentic Flow Tribe having completed a Shake the Dust training with them in June 2025.

 Why I teach

 I’m deeply passionate about community and holding space for you — for you to explore, learn and reconnect with yourself.
-My goal is to create a supportive environment where you can move beyond ego and the stories that hold you back and tap into the joy that exists within your practice.
+I hope to create a supportive environment where you can move beyond ego and the stories that hold you back and tap into the joy that exists within your practice.

 I want to remind you that we can celebrate movement, not just as a form of exercise, but as a way to embrace the beauty of being alive.